Thomas Walter Darrah: Military career

 In 1895, Darrah was commissioned second lieutenant in the U.S. Army.
-He took part in the Spanish–American War, serving as a member of the sanitary corps in Cuba, and then in the subsequent Philippine–American War, during the Moro Rebellion from 1903–1905.
-Darrah was also a member of the U.S. Army's Subsistence Department from 1901–1905.
-After his service in the Philippines, Darrah returned to West Point, where he taught chemistry from 1907–1911.
+He took part in the Spanish–American War, serving as a member of the sanitary corps in Cuba, and then in the subsequent Philippine–American War, during the Moro Rebellion from 1903 to 1905.
+Darrah was also a member of the U.S. Army's Subsistence Department from 1901 to 1905.
+After his service in the Philippines, Darrah returned to West Point, where he taught chemistry from 1907 to 1911.
 When the U.S. entered World War I in 1917, Darrah was senior instructor at the Officers' Training Camp at Fort Benjamin Harrison in Indianapolis.
 He was promoted to colonel of infantry in the National Army and sent to Fort Meade in Maryland to command the 314th Infantry until 1918.
 On 12 April 1918, Darrah was promoted to brigadier general and went to France.
 There he commanded the 55th Brigade and took part in major battles, including the Second Battle of the Marne and the Meuse-Argonne Offensive.

 After the war, Darrah attended office training schools and then served in various chief-of-staff and command positions.
-He was chief of staff for the Fourth Corps Area from 1924–1926 and then returned to Fort Meade to commanded the 34th Infantry from 1926–1928.
-Darrah returned to the position of chief of staff, this time of the Third Corps Area, until 1931 and then from 1932–1934 he commanded the Pacific Section of the Panama Canal Department.
+He was chief of staff for the Fourth Corps Area from 1924 to 1926 and then returned to Fort Meade to commanded the 34th Infantry from 1926 to 1928.
+Darrah returned to the position of chief of staff, this time of the Third Corps Area, until 1931 and then from 1932 to 1934 he commanded the Pacific Section of the Panama Canal Department.
 Darrah finally retired in 1937 and returned to his home in New York City.

 Darrah was awarded with two Silver Star commendations for "gallantry in action" during his services in Santiago, Cuba and Legaspi, Luzon in the Philippines.